Rainbow: Experiments

-Culture and mythology
+Religion, culture and mythology

 Rainbows occur frequently in mythology, and have been used in the arts.
 An early literary occurrence of a rainbow is in the Epic of Gilgamesh, with an appearance after a flood.
-A rainbow also similarly appears in the Book of Genesis as part of the flood story of Noah.
+A rainbow also similarly appears in the Book of Genesis as part of the flood account of Noah.
 In Norse mythology, the rainbow bridge Bifröst connects the world of men (Midgard) and the realm of the gods (Asgard).
 Cuchavira was the god of the rainbow for the Muisca in present-day Colombia and when the regular rains on the Bogotá savanna were over the people thanked him, offering gold, snails and small emeralds.
 Some forms of Tibetan Buddhism or Dzogchen reference a rainbow body.
 The Irish leprechaun's secret hiding place for his pot of gold is usually said to be at the end of the rainbow.
 In Greek mythology, the goddess Iris is the personification of the rainbow, a messenger goddess who, like the rainbow, connects the mortal world with the gods through messages.
 In Albanian folk beliefs the rainbow is regarded as the belt of the goddess Prende, and oral legend has it that anyone who jumps over the rainbow changes their sex.

 In heraldry, the rainbow proper consists of 4 bands of colour (argent, gules, or, and vert) with the ends resting on clouds.
 Generalised examples in coat of arms include those of the towns of Regen and Pfreimd, both in Bavaria, Germany; of Bouffémont, France; and of the 69th Infantry Regiment (New York) of the United States Army National Guard.

 Rainbow flags have been used for centuries.
 It was a symbol of the Cooperative movement in the German Peasants' War in the 16th century, of peace in Italy, and of LGBT pride and LGBT social movements; the rainbow flag as a symbol of LGBT pride and the June pride month since it was designed by Gilbert Baker in 1978.
 In 1994, Archbishop Desmond Tutu and President Nelson Mandela described newly democratic post-apartheid South Africa as the rainbow nation.
 The rainbow has also been used in technology product logos, including the Apple Computer logo.
 Many political alliances spanning multiple political parties have called themselves a "Rainbow Coalition".

 Pointing at rainbows has been considered a taboo in many cultures.